khalidmammadov/khalidmammadov.github.io/spark/hooks.md

 # Summary
 This simple example explains how one can easily add hooks to Spark code to do various actions and each event provides relevant variables to use in the action.
-Although, in this example I am using *--conf spark.driver.extraClassPath* to add jar you can also add it into Spark's classpath whichever you like such as adding during your docker image build.
-Then you won't need to specify this parameter and it will work for all apps!
+Although, in this example I am using *--conf spark.driver.extraClassPath* to add jar but you can also add it into Spark's classpath whichever you like such as adding during your docker image build.
+Then you won't need to specify this parameter, and it will work for all apps!